bbsBayes/bbsBayes/CODE_DESIGN.md

 - use `\dontrun` for examples that won't fail, but will take a while to run.

 ## Random Notes
 - Use "grey60" rather than `grDevices::grey(0.6)` to avoid another dependency
 - `species_forms` is a *exported* data frame, which means that for (stupid) reasons, bbsBayes functions (like `fetch_bbs_data()`) need to reference it via `bbsBayes::species_forms`
   (See here for more details/other options: https://coolbutuseless.github.io/2018/12/10/r-packages-internal-and-external-data/)

+## Deprecating, Defunct-ing, and other big changes
+- See `R/bbsBayes-defunct.R` for listing all defunct packages in a document page
+- See `R/bbsBayes-deprectated.R` for listing all deprectated packages in a document page
+- `defunct()` is created in `bbsBayes-defunct.R` and can be used to both deprecate and make functions defunct.
+It's errors if `type = "defunct"` and warns then continues to replacement function if `type = "deprecated"`. as well the `defunct()` function for creating a message to the user

+## Useful tips
+- Use Ctrl-Shift / to automatically text-wrap